sylhare/sylhare.github.io/_posts/2016/2016-06-01-Chess-rules-notation.md

 ### Pawn Specification

-- Castling: This is when King ♚ goes to the available case of its color before an untouched Rook ♜.
+- Castling: This is when King ♚ goes to the available case of its colourbefore an untouched Rook ♜.
 When castling, the Rook ♜ jumping over the King ♚ next to it.
 - Pawn ♟ promotion: A Pawn ♟ becomes Queen ♛ if they reach the other hand of the board.
 - "En passant": Pawn ♟ can advance two cases when first move.